 BNI® Global Announces Partnership with JCI, Enhancing Support to Global Business Professionals & Economies

-CHARLOTTE, N.C., Aug.
+CHARLOTTE, North Carolina, Aug.
 3, 2020 /PRNewswire/ -- BNI® (Business Network International) and JCI™ (Junior Chamber International) announced today a formalized partnership working together to support global business leaders in boosting local and global economies worldwide.

 For decades, both BNI and JCI have been committed to supporting local and global businesses, connecting community leaders and professionals, boosting economies, and providing premiere training and networking opportunities to their members and visitors.
 The synergies between these two organizations is striking, and both are looking forward to what they can accomplish together.